cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 // you can get the device deployment configuration for this phone....
-// ... but this is rarely needed - see below CAMSMasterDeviceDeployment deployment = await SmartphoneDeploymentService() .getDeviceDeployment(status.studyDeploymentId);
+// ... but this is rarely needed - see below SmartphoneDeployment deployment = await SmartphoneDeploymentService() .getDeviceDeployment(status.studyDeploymentId);

 ...